 Using Data to Plan Spot Freight in the Last Mile Will Still Be a Factor in Peak Season 2021

-Same-Day Delivery Will Require Rebalancing of Your Network and Distribution Strategy
+Same-Day Delivery Trends Require Rebalancing of Your Network & Distribution Strategy

 While considered a novel service when first introduced by Amazon, the idea of next-day and even same-day delivery options has become the expected norm.
 Many consumers are more than willing to go elsewhere with their business to get fast and free shipping options.
 So, to meet these shipping and last mile carrier needs, logistics management and delivery strategies will need to be reworked to meet current market demands.